OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ---
 ## Overview

 The OpenBB Terminal is a Command Line Interface (CLI) application.
-Functions (commands) are called through the keyboard with results returning as charts, tables, or text.
-Charts and tables are displayed in a new window, and are fully interactive, while text prints directly to the Terminal screen.
-The commands are grouped into menus, with a menu or sub-menu being visually distinguishable from a function by the, `>`, on the far left of the screen.
+Functions (commands) are called through the keyboard with results returned as charts, tables, or text.
+Charts and tables (if enabled) are displayed in a new window, and are fully interactive, while text prints directly to the Terminal screen.
+Commands are grouped into menus, with a menu or sub-menu being visually distinguishable from a function by the, `>`, on the far left of the screen.
 The color of the text can be altered under the [`/settings` menu](https://docs.openbb.co/terminal/usage/guides/customizing-the-terminal).

 Navigating through the Terminal menus is similar to traversing folders from any operating system's command line prompt.
 Instead of `C:\Users\OpenBB\Documents`, it is, [`/stocks/options`](https://docs.openbb.co/terminal/usage/intros/stocks/options).
 Instead of, `cd ..`, two periods - `..` - returns to the menu one level back towards the home screen.
 Absolute paths are also valid to-and-from any point.
 From the [`/stocks/options`](https://docs.openbb.co/terminal/usage/intros/stocks/options) menu, go directly to [`/crypto`](https://docs.openbb.co/terminal/usage/intros/crypto).
 By itself, `/`, returns to the home level.